-This Sustenagen example of a B2B CRM program is based on some work we did a few years ago.
-At the time it was seen as very successful, with growing membership, and a strong correlation to HCP recommendation.
+This Sustenagen example of a B2B CRM program is based on a real brand.
+At the time it was seen as very successful.
+It had a growing membership, with a strong correlation to HCP recommendation of the products.

-We recently checked “Sustenagen’s” current B2B CRM program, and the strategy and activities seem largely the same.
-This would imply that it’s still working as a B2B CRM program.
+We recently reviewed “Sustenagen’s” current B2B CRM program.
+And the strategy and activities seem largely the same.
+This would imply their B2B CRM program still works.

-They’ve refreshed the look and feel, but the key messages and customer experience seem much the same as when we worked on this program.
-Clearly, there’s a strong proposition that continues to add value.
+They’ve refreshed the look and feel.
+But the key messages and customer experience seem relatively unchanged.
+Clearly, there’s a strong proposition which continues to add value.
 We know their product has continued to grow market share and retains its superiority position.

 Net Advocacy Rating

-We regularly tracked changes in this score and analysed the changes against our sales.
+We regularly tracked changes in this score and analysed the changes against sales.

 The correlation between advocacy and sales over time was consistently high.

-Though correlation doesn’t imply causation, it was still a strong sign that engaging HCPs with a relevant B2B CRM program had a connection to driving sales.
+Though correlation doesn’t imply causation, it was still a strong sign that engaging HCPs with a relevant B2B CRM program helped drive sales.

-Consumers regularly told us that their choices were influenced by the HCP recommendation.
+Consumers regularly said their choices were influenced by HCP recommendation.
 It was very clear.
-Drive recommendation and you drive sales.
+Drive recommendation to drive sales.